pimcore/customer-data-framework/doc/06_CustomerSaveManager.md

        namingScheme: '{countryCode}/{zip}/{firstname}-{lastname}'
 ```

-If the CMF is configured like this example all customer objects would be automatically saved within the folder `/customers`
+If the CMF is configured like this example, all customer objects would be automatically saved within the folder `/customers`
 as sub folders starting with the `countryCode` of the customer object then the `zip` code as second level and the customer
 object itself would get a object key with `{firstname}-{lastname}`.
-The CMF automatically would add some postfixes if a
+The CMF automatically will add some postfixes if a
 customer object with the same key exists in the folder hierarchy.

-There are two customer folders which could be configured. `parentPath` is the regular customer folder and `archiveDir`
+There are two customer folders which can be configured. `parentPath` is the regular customer folder and `archiveDir`
 will be applied for customers which are unpublished and inactive.

 ## Customer Save Validator
 If enabled the customer save validator will throw exceptions when the customer is invalid according to it's implementation.
-These exception could be used in try/catch blocks in order to check if the customer is valid.
+These exception can be used in try/catch blocks in order to check if the customer is valid.
 In the Pimcore backend an
 error message will alert if somebody tries to save an invalid customer.

 ###### Example configuration